yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/m1.png)

-There are 5 services under the "views" folder running in a single project that are tightly coupled.
-If we get traffic on a single service, complete project goes down which is one of the major disadvantages of monolithic architecture
+There are 5 services under the "views" folder running in a single project that are tightly coupled.If we get workload or user's traffic on one service, suppose "user dashboard service " then all the other services that are interconnected with it can be affected or even complete project can go down which is one of the major disadvantages of monolithic architecture

 ![GitHub Logo](images/sc.png)